-Welcome to part four of my Star Trek watch through!
-It’s been quite a while since I posted one of these, but I found myself with some down time over the holidays and was able to get back to watching it.
-This post will cover The Original Series, Episodes #6 and #7, “Mudd’s Women” and “What Little Girls are Made of.”
+Welcome to part five of my Star Trek watch through!
+I had some downtime over the holidays and was able to get back on track with my watching habits.
+This post will cover The Original Series, Episodes #8 and #9, “Miri” and “Dagger of the Mind.”
 Other posts in this series can be found linked at the bottom, and the watch order can be found on the first post, here.

 Other Posts in This Series:

 Star Trek – The Original Series: Season #1

 Part 1: “The Cage” and “The Man Trap”

 Part 2: “Charlie X” and “Where No Man Has Gone Before”